 Here is another example from Ivan Shishkin, my other favorite Russian.
 The interior of this wood is warm!
 You might be tempted to paint that cooler, to make it go back, but you would be wrong.
 It would come charging toward you.
 But, with that nice warm color in there it recedes.
 The trees on the exterior of the woods are cooler, affected by the cool light of the sky, especially on the right side.

 Another place to look for temperature changes is in shadows.
 Form shadows tend to be warmer and cast shadows cooler.
 In a cast shadow you will find more warmth closer to the object casting the shadow and cooler as it moves away and is more affected by the cool light of the sky.

 Here is an example by Maynard Dixon, iconic painter of the American West.
 Click for larger view.
 See that shadow on the ground cast by the horse?
 There is warm reflected light in the shadow from the horse and cool reflected light from the sky.

 So be on the lookout for places in the landscape that hold color temperature shifts.
 See them and paint them!

 P.S.
-Last call for our online class Practical Color Mixing for Landscape Painters I which starts this Friday February 27.
+Our online class Practical Color Mixing for Landscape Painters I starts February 5, 2021.
 Crack the secrets of value, hue, chroma and color temperature!
 Join us!